 Octavia Vogel, Study Principal Investigator

-Building on Black Feminist and Womanist theory, The Say Study seeks to document and archive stories about Black women’s lived experience of anti-Blackness during clinical encounters.
+Building on Black Feminist and Womanist theory, The Say Study seeks to document and archive stories about Black women’s lived experience of anti-blackness during clinical encounters.

 Study Eligibility: